pacharidhana/Quizz-app/README.md

  **Overview**

--The Quiz App allows users to:
--Take quizzes on various topics.
+-The Quiz App allows users to:Take quizzes on various topics.
 -Get instant feedback on answers.
 -Track scores and progress.

-* It provides a clean, responsive interface and is easy to customize with additional questions.
+-It provides a clean, responsive interface and is easy to customize with additional questions.

 **Features**